-Support a local farm.
-Strengthen American farmers.
-Reduce your carbon footprint.
-Keep the people in your community at work.
+Have you been wondering, what is a CSA?
+It is a fantastic way to support a local farm and strengthen American farmers.
+You'll also get high quality produce, reduce your carbon footprint, and keep the people in your community at work.
 Now is the time of year to find and sign up for a CSA!
+But first, we'll fill you in on everything you need to know.

 Participating in a CSA is a great way to show your support for American agriculture.
 It also gives you the peace of mind knowing exactly where and how your produce was grown.
 This local touch is at the heart of the movement toward American made, or in this case, American grown.